Pennsylvania Route 309: Luzerne and Wyoming counties

 At this interchange, the North Cross Valley Expressway ends and PA 309 becomes four-lane at-grade divided South Memorial Highway, crossing Toby Creek again and heading into the Back Mountain region of Luzerne County.
 The route runs through Kingston Township before heading across Toby Creek back into Courtdale and curving west.
 The road crosses the creek back into Kingston Township and heads northwest through forested areas alongside the creek between Larksville Mountain to the west and Bunker Hill to the east.
-The route runs past residences and businesses in the community of Trucksville, becoming a five-lane road with a center left-turn lane.
-PA 309 continues north-northwest through wooded areas of development on North Memorial Highway, turning into a divided highway in the community of Shavertown and crossing Center Street.
+The route runs past residences and businesses in Trucksville, becoming a five-lane road with a center left-turn lane.
+PA 309 continues north-northwest through wooded areas of development on North Memorial Highway, turning into a divided highway in Shavertown and crossing Center Street.
 The route becomes a four-lane undivided road and heads into Dallas Township, passing under Overbrook Avenue.
-The road continues past commercial development as Memorial Highway and gains a center turn lane, heading into the borough of Dallas.
+The road continues past commercial development as Memorial Highway and gains a center turn lane, heading into Dallas.
 PA 309 comes to an intersection with the southern terminus of PA 415, which provides access to PA 118, and turns northwest onto Tunkhannock Highway, a three-lane road with a center left-turn lane.
 The road runs through wooded residential areas and heads back into Dallas Township, curving to the north.
 The route bends northwest and passes near businesses.
 PA 309 curves north and narrows to two lanes, passing through wooded areas with some fields and development.
-The road turns northwest and continues through rural land, heading back to the north near the community of Kunkle and crossing Leonard Creek.
-The route enters Monroe Township in Wyoming County and continues through forests with some fields and homes to the west of Leonard Creek as an unnamed road, bending northwest and passing through the community of Beaumont.
-PA 309 runs through more rural areas and comes to its northern terminus at an intersection with PA 29 near the community of Bowman Creek, where the road continues north as part of PA 29 toward the borough of Tunkhannock.
+The road turns northwest and continues through rural land, heading back to the north near Kunkle and crossing Leonard Creek.
+The route enters Monroe Township in Wyoming County and continues through forests with some fields and homes to the west of Leonard Creek as an unnamed road, bending northwest and passing through Beaumont.

+PA 309 runs through more rural areas and comes to its northern terminus at an intersection with PA 29 near Bowman Creek, where the road continues north as part of PA 29 toward Tunkhannock.